 The four daily NORVIS sessions

-The daily musical programme is as follows, except on Wednesday, when the afternoon is free:
+NORVIS 2026: the daily musical programme is expected to be as follows, except on Wednesday, when the afternoon is free:

 1st morning session – technique class on your chosen instrument or voice.